Chamanna Cluozza hut trail

 Show all 3 images

-The trail leads to the "primordial cell" of the Swiss National Park, the Val Cluozza, which has been protected since 1909.
-The Chamanna Cluozza is the only hut in the park area where you can spend the night.
+The path leads into the “original core” of the Swiss National Park, the Val Cluozza, which has been protected since 1909.
+The Chamanna Cluozza is the only hut in the park area where you can stay overnight.
 Here you literally feel at the pulse of nature.
 A unique experience.

 Fitness 4/6